jonwow/plasticfutureWeb/README.md

 Designed by <a href="https://github.com/OlimpoVaikas">OlimpoVaikas</a> & <a href="https://github.com/jonwow">jonwow</a>

-Tech used: <b> React, JavaScript, CSS & HTML, CORS, MongoDB & Mongoose, Express.
+Tech used: <b> React, JavaScript, CSS & HTML, CORS, MongoDB & Mongoose, Express.</b>

-Some files and folders such as 'node_modules', '.env' have been removed for privacy and security reasons.
+Some files have have been removed for privacy and security reasons.